fkarg/fkarg.github.io/drafts/seven-habits.md

 - day-in day-out actualization exercise to becoming principle centered
 - the challenge is not to manage time, but to manage ourselves
 - we mostly react, instead of sufficiently prioritizing to do the important things.
-- To be effective, you sometimes need to say 'no' to to urgent things.
+- To be effective, you need to say 'no' to urgent things sometimes.
 - have something important to say 'yes' to, to have the strength to say 'no' to most other things.
 - each week, schedule important results you want to achieve.
 Adapt each morning to changed conditions.
-- sometimes you need to adapt to changed circumstances - which is no problem as long as you stay true to your principles
+- you need to adapt to changed circumstances - which poses no problem as long as you stay true to your principles
 - Fourth generation management tools:
     - subordinating your schedule to your deepest values
     - identifies roles and key activities